openigtlink/VideoStreamingOpenIGTLink/README.md

   * Click "Configure" and select your compiler (usually just click "OK")
   * Message: "Build directory does not exit, should I create it?" - click "OK"
   * Click "Configure"
+  * The source code for OpenIGTLink and OpenH264 will be download
-  * Click "OK" to close CMake
+  * Don't close this CMake
+* Build OpenIGTLink
+  * The source file is located at: C:\Devel\VideoStreamingOpenIGTLink-build\OpenIGTLink-src
+  * Check the build step for OpenIGTLink at this web page [OpenIGTLink Web Page](http://openigtlink.org/)
+* Build OpenH264
+  * The source file is located at: C:\Devel\VideoStreamingOpenIGTLink-build\OpenH264
+  * Check the build step for OpenH264 at this web page [OpenH264 Web Page](http://www.openh264.org/)
+* In the CMake GUI of VideoStreamingOpenIGTLink, specify the build location of the OpenIGTLink and configure again.
-* Start Visual C and compile the project (C:\Devel\VideoStreamingOpenIGTLink-build\OpenIGTLink.sln) If all went OK you will have the executable and the library:
+* Start Visual C and compile the project (C:\Devel\VideoStreamingOpenIGTLink-build\VideoStreamingOpenIGTLink.sln) If all went OK you will have the executable and the library:
 * C:\Devel\VideoStreamingOpenIGTLink-build\VideoStreamReceiver\bin\debug\VideoStreamReceiver.exe
 * C:\Devel\VideoStreamingOpenIGTLink-build\VideoStreamServer\bin\debug\VideoStreamServer.exe